India–Nepal Treaty of Peace and Friendship: Deterioration of bilateral relations

 Although initially supported enthusiastically by both the Rana rulers and Indian establishment, the treaty became the subject of increased resentment in Nepal, which saw it as an encroachment of its sovereignty and an unwelcome extension of Indian influence.
 After an abortive attempt in 1952 of the Communist Party of Nepal to overthrow the autocratic Rana rule with Chinese backing, India and the Rana regime stepped up military and intelligence cooperation under treaty provisions, and India sent a military mission to Nepal which was regarded by leftist Nepalese as an undue extension of Indian influence in Nepal.
 In the late 1950s and the 1960s, after the advent of democracy in Nepal, Nepal's relations with China improved, while its relations with India deteriorated.
 Nepal forced the Indian military mission to leave, and both nations began ignoring the treaty provisions.

 Nepal was temporarily brought closer to India after the Sino-Indian War in 1962, but it resented the growth of India's regional power in the 1970s.
 The extensive Indian trade and economic influence was also resented by some in Nepal.
 In 1975 after the annexation of Sikkim by India, Nepal began openly lobbying for renegotiation of the treaty and proposed itself as a Zone of Peace between India and China, where military competition would be off-limits.
 India refused to endorse the proposal.

 Proposed scrapping

 Upon forming a coalition government after the 2008 Nepalese Constituent Assembly election, the leader of the Communist Party of Nepal (Maoist) Pushpa Kamal Dahal said on 24 April 2008 that the 1950 treaty would be scrapped and a new pact would be negotiated with India.
 However, he did not pursue the matter and had to resign as prime minister within nine months.
 However, in 2014, both India and Nepal agreed to "review" and "adjust" the peace treaty to reflect the current realities.

+The treaty has also been linked to the Greater Nepal irredentist movement, which demands the return of territories lost to the British under the Treaty of Sugauli.
+The Greater Nepal Committee, formed in Kathmandu in 1991, wrote letters to embassies of different countries claiming that India should "unconditionally return" these territories.
+Political scientist Anirudha Gupta of Jawaharlal Nehru University characterised the movement as reflecting "historical revivalism" that "always brings up irredentist eruptions."
+Late Nepali Prime Minister Girija Prasad Koirala called the idea of Greater Nepal "a product of unstable minds."

 Nepal India Open Border Dialogue Group

 People of Terai region of Nepal and Indian state of Bihar formed a group Nepal India Open Border Dialogue Group.
-Initially the group formed to understand the issue related to flooding in Nepal India Border later the group started advocating for open border and organised several seminar.
+Initially the group formed to understand the issue related to flooding in Nepal India Border later the group started advocating for open border and organised several seminars.